wp-plugins/wp-admin-no-show/readme.txt

 1. **WP Admin No Show Settings** - Set up per-site settings (blacklist user roles)

 == Changelog ==

+= 1.2.0 =
+* Added ability to choose which page to redirect to or not at all

 = 1.1.0 =
 * Added admin page and ability to blacklist user role